jupyter-widgets/ipywidgets/docs/source/dev_release.md

 edit widgetsnbextension/_version.py (Remove dev from the version.
 If it's the first beta, use b1, etc...) python setup.py sdist upload && python setup.py bdist_wheel upload

-edit ipywidgets/_version.py (remove dev from the version and update the frontend version requirement)
+edit ipywidgets/_version.py (remove dev from the version and update the frontend version requirement to match the one of jupyter-js-widgets)

 Change install_requires to point to new widgetsnbextension version python setup.py sdist upload && python setup.py bdist_wheel upload